neckberg/hashdown/README.md

 # Hashdown
 Reads and writes files resembling an .md file to and from an arbitrary PHP array or object.

+Each header in an .md file (designated by a '#') is treated as a key in an associative array - and the content beneath each header is treated as the value of the key.

+H1s ('#') become top level keys, while H2s ('##') become secondary level keys, and so on.
+Skipping a level is not allowed.

 ## Examples
 ### Read from .md file
 Given the following .md file: